 Another drawback is the fact that once you plug that bad boy into the wall, it's staying there.
 You won't have the ability to ever move your BBQ around for convenience sake, and if you move houses and the new place doesn't have a natural gas connection, you can't use your BBQ.
 You'll lose all the portability and flexibility that BBQing is supposed to offer you, until you can get it converted back to LPG at a cost.

 What about LPG?

-LPG is a byproduct of oil refining and natural gas extraction.
+LPG is a bi-product of oil refining and natural gas extraction.
 It is housed in bottles to keep it at a pressure that allows it to form a liquid.
-LPG is a bit of a livewire.
+LPG is a bit of a live wire.
 It has a high caloric value meaning it creates a lot of energy, or heat, in a short period of time.
 Gas is held in bottles at high pressure and through the use of regulators, BBQs extract it at a much lower, more reasonable pressure in order to provide heat.

 Obviously, with an LPG bottle, you're in danger of running out spontaneously.
 You can try to keep an eye on your tank levels but sometimes it's hard to predict.
 Always keep a spare full bottle for emergencies.

 LPG is also slightly worse for the environment, emitting more harmful toxins into the air than natural gas.
 LPG gas tanks can be more dangerous too.
 That's not to say that natural gas doesn't have its dangers, all gas does, but often when you hear about a "BBQ explosion" in the news, it's a propane tank.
 If your bottle is not maintained and looked after, it can deteriorate to a point where leaks can spring.
 Gas leaks are hard to detect to the naked eye or ear.
 If you're worried, spray some soapy water around the neck and if it bubbles excessively, you most likely have a leak.
 Consult a gas specialist for instructions on what to do in this case.

 Cost and Affordability